top of page

 woman-using-medicine-help-with-rosacea-skin-condition.jpg

 Not all skin conditions that appear on the face are acne.
-It is essential to distinguish them during patient analysis and consultation in order to determine whether they should be referred to a physician or treated with the appropriate products.
+It's crucial to distinguish them during the patient evaluation and consultation to determine whether a referral to a doctor is necessary or whether they need to be treated with appropriate products.
+Listed below are some common acne impostors:

 Acne Rosacea